-Ok, so as you’ll see this fruit salsa recipe has a lot more than just kiwi in it but since this IS the Eating the Alphabet Challenge, I had to feature it in the title since this month’s challenge is for the letters K & L. But as you’ll see, it takes advantage of many different fruits including one of our summer favorites like kiwi.
+OK, so as you’ll see, this easy fruit salsa recipe has a lot more than just kiwi in it, but since this IS the Eating the Alphabet Challenge, I had to feature it in the title since this month’s challenge is for the letters K & L. But as you’ll see, it takes advantage of many different fruits, including one of our summer favorites, kiwi fruit.

 While we love fresh fruit in just about any form, I have discovered that my family gobbles up a whole lot more of the fruit rainbow when I have it combined in a fruity salad or salsa.
 My family had a discussion about the different and I decided it was really just a matter of how small you chop the fruit and how you serve it—with a fork, spoon or edible vehicle like a baked tortilla chip.
 I think this would even be delicious as healthy vanilla ice cream topping.

-This was SO easy to put together—I just chopped up the fruits in less than ten minutes before lunchtime.
-Then I added the lemon juice and cinnamon to jazz it up a bit.
-Here’s the recipe so you can try it too!
+This kiwi salsa is SO easy to put together—Just chop up the fruits in less than ten minutes.
+Then, add the lemon juice and cinnamon to jazz it up a bit.

 So, what’s your family’s favorite fruit or vegetable that starts with the letter K or L?
 Please share with us in the comments below!